 New members are always welcome!

-An Organization dedication to excellence in sustainability.
-We strive to improve our campus and the environment through the act of providing sustainability based education, information and events.
+An organization dedicated to excellence in sustainability.
+We strive to improve our campus and the environment through the act of providing sustainability based education, information, and events.
 One of our major goals is to make recycling more easily accessible to all students and faculty.
-The cornerstone of the group is the 3 Rs mentality, which is reduce, reuse, and recycle as well as its relation to the economy, culture and human progression.
-A perfect group for those interested in recycling on campus, alternative energy, resource management, environmental issues, sustainable business practice or just looking for volunteer hours.
-BSA hosts multiple events per semester ending of each year with a host of Earth Week Festivities.
+The cornerstone of the group is the 3 Rs mentality, which is reduce, reuse, and recycle, as well as its relation to the economy, culture, and human progression.
+A perfect group for those interested in recycling on campus, alternative energy, resource management, environmental issues, sustainable business practice, or just looking for volunteer hours.
+BSA hosts multiple events per semester ending of each year with a host of Earth Week festivities.
 BSA encourages all members to get involved and provides many opportunities for volunteering and leadership.
-2015-16 promises to be our biggest and best year yet with lots of new plans developing quickly.
+2016-17 promises to be our biggest and best year yet with lots of new plans developing quickly.
 Everyone is always welcome at any of our meetings and no dress code is required.

 Social / Service